Topological spin textures in chiral magnets on the honeycomb lattice with magnetic fields: Results

+With applied out-of-plane external magnetic fields in the Hamiltonian of $\hat{\mathcal{H}}_{\text{spin}} $, we obtain two different phase diagrams corresponding to different easy-axis anisotropy ($\Delta=0.2$ and $0.5$), marked with dashed lines in Fig.~\ref{zero}(a).
+In Fig.~\ref{field}(a) and Fig.~\ref{field}(e), we map out the two phase diagrams with out-of-plane external magnetic fields.
+Most of the phases in the phase diagrams of ground states are still stable when applying external magnetic fields.
+It is wondrous that three field-induced phases have emerged, viz IC-SkL phase, $2 \times 2$ FM star phase and $\sqrt{3} \times \sqrt{3}$ Z-VL phase, respectively.
+The order parameters in these phases are also given by average magnetic moment $m$, topological charge and chirality, respectively.
+In Fig.~\ref{field}, we plot these order parameters as a function of $\theta$ with different parameters.
+Significantly, the topological charge $|Q|$ shown in Fig.~\ref{field}(c) and Fig.~\ref{field}(g) indicate that the number of skyrmions in IC-SkL phase varies with different parameters.

-Firstly, we introduce the ferromagnetic phase and antiferromagnetic phase, viz Z-FM and Z-AFM phases in Fig.~\ref{fig2}(a), which result from the ferromagnetic or antiferromagnetic exchange interaction and easy-axis anisotropy.
+We briefly talk about the non-trivial phases in phase diagrams including ferromagnetic phase, antiferromagnetic phase and spiral phases.
+Z-FM and Z-AFM phases result from the competition between ferromagnetic or antiferromagnetic exchange interaction and easy-axis anisotropy.
 Z-FM phase is the ferromagnetic phase where spins orient along the $ \pm z $ axis.
-The spin structure factor exhibits a peak at $\boldsymbol{k}=(0,0)$, which is the $\Gamma$ point in the first Brillouin region.
-Analogously, the Z-AFM phase is the antiferromagnetic phase where spins pointing along with the $ \pm z$ axis.
-The spin structure factor exhibits peaks at $(\pm 2\pi/3, \pm 2\sqrt{3}\pi/3)$ and $ (\pm 4\pi/3,0)$, which are the vertices of the second Brillouin region.
+The spin structure factor $\bm{F_k}$ exhibits a peak at $\bm{k}=(0,0)$, which is the $\bm{\Gamma}$ point in the first Brillouin zone.
+Analogously, the Z-AFM phase is the antiferromagnetic phase where spins point along with the $ \pm z$ axis.
+The $\bm{F_k}$ exhibits peaks at $(\pm 2\pi/3, \pm 2\sqrt{3}\pi/3)$ and $ (\pm 4\pi/3,0)$.

-At $\theta=0$ and $\Delta=0$, the $\hat{\mathcal{H}}_{\text{spin}} $ just recover the classical isotropic Heisenberg model, which has a FM ground state with U(1) symmetry.
-When $\Delta>0$, easy-axis anisotropy results in spins orient along with the $\pm z$ axis, which leads to the Z-FM ground state.

-At $\theta$ is close to $0.5\pi$, DM interaction is almost to zero, the $\hat{\mathcal{H}}_{\text{spin}} $ includes the antiferromagnetic Heisenberg exchange, $A_c$ term, and easy-axis anisotropy.
-When $\Delta > 0.2 $, easy-axis anisotropy increases dramatically, which leads to a Z-AFM ground state.